 A content audit, like any other marketing campaign, should have pre-established goals.

 And sometimes, you have to make small sacrifices on the way to a bigger win.
 What looks like a set back can be a step towards achieving your goal.
-For more on that, read William Reed’s post on losing traffic in order to ultimately gain more revenue.

 8. Most of my top-performing posts are over a year old.
 How depressed should I be?

 IM: That depends.
 Is that older content top-performing because it’s had a chance to get noticed and the new stuff hasn’t?
 Or is there something fundamentally different about the new content (change of topic, voice, design, other)?

 In the first case, your new content might benefit from some promotion (paid or otherwise).
 In the second, you might have just learned a valuable lesson about what your audience wants.
 It’s never too late to make adjustments to your content based on what’s performing well.

 No matter what, don’t be too depressed.
 You’re learning valuable lessons by auditing your content and making adjustments based on that audit.
 What would be depressing is if your traffic just fell slowly away and you couldn’t tell why.